lucasjoliveau/doc/fr/developer/howtos/website_themes/setup.md

   * To set up your local development environment.

-  * The outline of the Odoo database structure.
+  * The outline of the Konvergo ERP database structure.

-  * To export and import an Odoo database in your local environment.
+  * To export and import an Konvergo ERP database in your local environment.

-  * To have an Odoo instance up and running.
+  * To have an Konvergo ERP instance up and running.

 ## Install

-There are multiple ways to [install Odoo](../../../administration/on_premise.html), depending on the intended use case.
-This documentation assumes you use the [source install](../../../administration/on_premise/source.html) (running Odoo from the source code), which is best suited for Odoo designers and developers.
+There are multiple ways to [install
+Konvergo ERP](../../../administration/on_premise), depending on the intended use case.
+This documentation assumes you use the [source install](../../../administration/on_premise/source) (running Konvergo ERP from the source code), which is best suited for Konvergo ERP designers and developers.

 ## Databases

 ### Structure

-Every Odoo application works similarly; they are built with the same logic.
+Every Konvergo ERP application works similarly; they are built with the same logic.
 A model contains fields and relational fields that link to other models.
 Each model has views representing all its fields, with backend and frontend views.

 #### Models

-The basis of Odoo is models.
+The basis of Konvergo ERP is models.
 Models use fields to record the data.
 Records are stored in a database: they are therefore linked to a model.
-In Odoo, you can find the different models in the backend by enabling the [developer mode](../../../applications/general/developer_mode.html#developer-mode) and then going to Settings ‣ Technical ‣ Database Structure: Models.
+In Konvergo ERP, you can find the different models in the backend by enabling the [developer mode](../../../applications/general/developer_mode#developer-mode) and then going to Settings ‣ Technical ‣ Database Structure: Models.

 ![Models page](../../../_images/models-page.png)